mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Collaborate on viable solutions rather than looking for requirements

  * Requirements assume someone has all the answers - this is a massive fallacy.
 Not about getting requirement.
 Remove problems with business counterparts or show art of the possible, look for opportunities.
- * Be accountable - Don’t delegate solution design to the business.
+ * Be accountable, don't be lazy - Don’t delegate solution design to the business.
 It’s not someone else’s problem, it’s yours.
+ * IT is the business
  * Domain experts are not system experts.
 Learn and discover with them.
 IT + Domain experts + decision makers = solutions

 ### Learn to Facilitate Problem exploration